hl2vr/hl2vr.github.io/_pages/faq.md

 ### How can I download and install HL2VR?

 It will be released on Steam, so that installation will work like any other game you own on Steam.
-You will need to own the base Half-Life 2 game on Steam.
+You will need to own the base Half-Life 2 game on Steam (though it does not need to be installed).

 You can now wishlist it on [Steam](https://store.steampowered.com/app/658920/HalfLife_2_VR_Mod/)!